TIBCONL/tibcodatascienceworkshop/Readme.md

 ### Problem Statement

-You work as a citizen data scientist for an insurance company called Augment Insurance.
-Augment Insurance sells home loans.
+You work as a citizen data scientist for an insurance company called Predict Insurance.
+Predict Insurance sells home loans.
 The company wants to offer loans to people that are creditworthy to mitigate it's risk by determining if an applicant will default on its loan.
 The challenge is that the company has a hard time determining who to offer a loan and who's loan request should be rejected.

 For this reason your manager asked you if you can automate this decision making process. \
  \